 The Autry Fellowship is a competitive fellowship program for talented and ambitious recent college graduates.
-It provides an opportunity to work for one year as a full-time, paid staff member at MDC.
+It provides an opportunity to work for one year as a full-time, paid staff member at MDC (originally "Manpower Development Corp.").
 The Autry Fellowship supports the mission of MDC—to help organizations and communities in the South close the gaps that separate people from opportunity—by developing a cadre of young leaders who have experience promoting economic development, increasing equity and excellence in education, building inclusive civic cultures, and who are poised and ready to apply their new learning to benefit the region.

 Autry Fellows work as full-time employees of MDC.
 The Fellow's time will center on learning MDC's strategies for promoting economic and social justice by participating in a variety of project teams.
 The Fellow works collaboratively across all areas of MDC to advance MDC’s mission and to ensure that organizational goals are achieved.
 This includes conducting research; supporting data collection and analysis; writing blogs, proposals, and grants; managing projects; facilitating dialogue among community members; leading on-site interviews; and strategic planning.
 Additionally, the Autry Fellow has the unique opportunity to devote a significant portion of time to a collection of projects determined jointly by the Fellow and MDC.

-Applications are accepted from US Citizense and Permanent Residentts.
-Candidates must be in their final year of undergraduate studies or have graduated within two years.
+- Is in final year of undergraduate studies or have graduated within the past two years

-The application process is competitive.
+The application is available online starting in the fall.
+The process is competitive.
 A panel comprising members of the MDC staff, Board of Directors, and the Autry family will review applications and award the fellowship.
 The ideal Autry Fellow is open-minded and compassionate, curious and reflective, and deeply committed to advancing social equity and opportunity.

 - a commitment to equity issues in the South

 - the capacity to understand complex economic and social issues and communicate those issues clearly and persuasively